yuetongchengrace/Calendar/README.md

 # CSE330
+### Group members:
-457001
+- 457001
-475337
+- 475337

-Creative Portion:
+### Creative Portion:
-1. Calendar can specify which date is today
-2. Added tags with select options.
-Display different tags with different colors;
+1. Calendar shows **today's date** with a red circle around the date number.
+2. Added **event types**  with select options.
+Users can add different types of events, and they will be displayed with various background color to distinguish different types of events.
+Users can also check what type of event they want to show on the calendar table.
-3. Added Back to current month button
+3. Added **Back to current month button** .
+Clicking the button will lead the user back the the current month.